-This book provides an insightful look at the history and lives affected by two rivers in two different continents: the Darling in Australia and the Dordogne in France.
+This book offers an insightful look at the history and the lives affected by two rivers on two continents: the Darling in Australia and the Dordogne in France.

 Egan cleverly draws parallels between the two seemingly unrelated landscapes, exploring the people and their culture.
 He retraces the travels of our most beloved literary figures, including Henry Lawson and Banjo Patterson, and questions: How much is our culture shaped by our landscape?